 Stop by and meet the OYM staff and the day-habilitation participants.
 The café is a program that helps teach participants responsibilities including grocery shopping, preparing meals, cleaning and maintaining the premises, simple math and providing customer service.
 By the way, the program participants use their tips to save up for trips they take on weekends.

-Since the café is a day-habilitation program teaching participants these life skills it has limited hours of operations, normally Tues-Sat from 10:30 a.m. to 1:45 p.m.
+Since the café is a day-habilitation program teaching participants these life skills it has limited hours of operations, normally Tuesday through Friday from 10:30 a.m. to 1:45 p.m.
 Times do change so please call ahead to check that the café is open.
 Of course the vending machines are always available.